-SEASONAL DISTRIBUTION OF WIND NIAGARA FALLS INTERNATIONAL AIRPORT, NIAGARA FALLS, NEW YORK
+SEASONAL DISTRIBUTION OF WIND NIAGARA FALLS INTERNATIONAL AIRPORT, NIAGARA FALLS, NEW YORK WINTER SPRING NORTH NORTH 20% 20% 15% 15% 10% 10% EAST WEST EAST зойтн BOUTH SUMMER AUTUMN NORTH NORTH 20% 20% 15% 15% 10% 10% EAST EAST WEST WE81 SOUTH SOUTH Wind Speed (km/hr) 15-20 7-10 10-15 20 - 25 25 - 30 30 - 40 5 - 7 >=40 Notes:

-Notes: - 1.
-Radial distances indicate percentage of time of wind events. - 2.
+- 1. Radial distances indicate percentage of time of wind events. - 2.
 Wind speeds are mean hourly in km/h, measured at 10 m above the ground.
 4.4 Sources of Emission in the Vicinity of the Subject Site We conducted a survey of the surrounding facilities within the potential influence areas via aerial imagery, street view, and a search of the MECP "Access Environment" database of registered ECA and Environmental Activity and Sector Registry (EASR) permit holders.
 Only the facilities with an ECA related to air quality and noise are considered in this assessment.
 Other ECA types such as permits to take water, and private sewage works are not related to sources of emission, dust or odour.
 Our survey revealed that there are several Class I and II facilities around the study site.
 Figure 2 illustrates the site location with the surrounding context.
 4.4.1 Class I Industries No Class I industries were identified within the Potential Influence Area of 70 metres.
-The Class I Industries within 1000 metres of the study site with an ECA, however, farther than the potential influence area defined for Class I industries can be seen below:

-5594 Fraser Street - Streamline Auto & Marine Upholstery Industry: Upholstery Shop Environmental Compliance Approval (ECA) No / date: N/A Distance from the Proposed Development: Approx. 5 m to the west.
+The Class I Industries within 1000 metres of the study site with an ECA, however, farther than the potential influence area defined for Class I industries can be seen below: 5594 Fraser Street - Streamline Auto & Marine Upholstery Industry: Upholstery Shop Environmental Compliance Approval (ECA) No / date: N/A Distance from the Proposed Development: Approx. 60 m to the southwest.
 Potential Impacts: The facility is classified as a Class I industry.
 However, there is no Environmental Compliance Approval (ECA) associated with the shop, and its operations and equipment are considered to have a negligible effect on the area as most operations occur indoors.
 No large pieces of HVAC equipment were identified on the site.
 4065 Stanley Avenue, Unit 3 - NorthernPharm Inc.